axonasif/dotsh/README.md

 - Works both locally and on Gitpod.
 - Uses your favorite shell on Gitpod task-terminals while perseving bash/posix compatibility with the task scripts.
 - Save/restore/persist files **across** or **scoped-to-specific** Gitpod workspaces.
-- Preserve existing host configs (e.g. `.bashrc`, `.gitconfig` and etc.) but load your own configs on top of them when necessary.
+- Preserve existing host configs (e.g. `.bashrc`, `.gitconfig` and etc.) while applying `dotfiles` but inject your own configs on top of them when necessary.

 # Quickstart for Gitpod